dumcatt/iidx-BiTwinkIO/README.md

 # iidx-twinkIO
-Arduino implementation of Twinkle IO interface.
+Arduino implementation of Twinkle IO interface with Serial communication.

 ## What is this?
 This project allows your arduino to control Sub-IO (16-segment displays) on your Beatmania IIDX Deluxe cabinet, independently from an official IO, without rewiring anything.